AdamCarnaffan/ericius_aurantiaco/README.md

 Finding reliable and credible news sources has become an increasingly more difficult task to accomplish.
 Being able to judge whether a news article is honest is often overlooked, especially when the headlines of articles are written less for accuracy, and more to attract clicks.

-## What it is
+## What it does

-This web application displays a figure from 0-100 on a sliding colour scale of red to green beside the headline of every news article from a google search.
-Users can also rate the news article based their perception of the level of credibility to provide feedback for the community.
+This web application displays a figure from 0-100 on a red-green sliding scale beside the headline of every news article from a google news search.
+This is done to give a quantifiable measure of reliability and credibility of news articles, allowing users to compare articles to obtain only the most honest sources of information.
+Users can also rate news article based their perception of the level of credibility to provide feedback for the community.

-## Goal

-To give a quantifiable measure of reliability and honesty, allowing users to compare articles to obtain only the most reliable, credible, and honest sources of information.

-## How I built it
+## How we built it

 First, we web-scraped Google News for news articles and processed the information using Google's Cloud's app engine.
 Each news article found was then scraped and judged for honesty/reliability against the following criteria: